MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-in-editor-debugging.md

 ## Relevant services

 - [Azure Event Hub](https://azure.microsoft.com/services/event-hubs/) - Selected as it's a service tailored for analytics pipelines and is simple to use with little configuration or management overhead.
 It is capable of receiving and processing events in real-time.
-- [Azure Functions](https://azure.microsoft.com/services/functions/) - Selected as we are not going to need windowing (perform some set-based computation or other operations over subsets of events that fall within some period of time) and we are will just copy data over from Azure Event Hubs to the storage/databases.
+- [Azure Functions](https://azure.microsoft.com/services/functions/) - Selected because we would like a simple authentication mechanism, as well as to customize how data processed and queried.
-- [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/) - Selected for being able to store data with a higher rate of ingest.
+- [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/) - Selected for being able to scale and store data with a higher rate of ingest.

 ## Step by step

 ### Ingest data

 1. Invoke the **Azure Function** from the device client, sending the telemetry data.
-1. Pass that data to the **Azure Event Hub**.
+2. Validate and forward that data to the **Azure Event Hub**.
-1. Transfer data from Azure Event Hub to a second **Azure Function** that copies the data through the pipeline.
+3. The **Azure Event Hub** triggers a second **Azure Function** that transforms the data into individual Cosmos DB documents.
-1. From the Azure Function target, add a new document to the **Azure Cosmos DB** database with the telemetry data.
+4. From the Azure Function target, add a new document to the **Azure Cosmos DB** database with the telemetry data.

 ### View data

-1. Within the game engine, a set of querying parameters are set, and those are submitted to an **Azure Function** that converts them into an Azure Cosmos DB query.
+1. Within the game engine, a query is generated sent to an **Azure Function** that converts it into an **Azure Cosmos DB** query.
 1. The data is the pulled from **Azure Cosmos DB** and returned to the game engine for visualization.

 > [!TIP]